kfahn22/zentangles/README.md

  <p align="center"><img src="examples/edited-image.jpg" alt="Slot canyon zentangle" width="500px"></p>

 I am not sure that this method was entirely successful since it is probably hard to identify the source image, but I still think it generates a nice pattern.
-For example, I edited a picture of a slot canyon, and here is the zentangle.
+Here is the slot canyon zentangle.

  <p align="center"><img src="zentangle-examples/red-rocks.jpg" alt="Slot canyon zentangle" width="500px"></p>